Celebrating the Life and Legacy of Bill Nielsen

 Rochelle L. Ford, Ph.D., APR, CEO of the Arthur W. Page Society, shared:

 “Our Page community is mourning the loss of Bill.
 He was such a legendary leader in our industry and a giver of his time, resources and attention to others and causes he cared about like elevating our profession and building community through Page.
-In 1991, during his tenure as Johnson and Johnson's CCO, he became a Page, then served two terms as president and was inducted into Page's Hall of Fame in September 2003.
+In 1991, during his tenure as Johnson and Johnson's CCO, he became a Page, then served two terms as chair and was inducted into Page's Hall of Fame in September 2003.
 He served on its board of trustees for 17 years and chaired the Society’s Honors Committee for 12 years.
 I was fortunate to have worked with him over the course of my career, particularly advocating for greater diversity and inclusion within our industry.
 We are forever grateful for his legendary leadership and modeling of the Page Principles.”

 Patrick Ford, Professional-in-Residence, College of Journalism and Communications, University of Florida, shared: